coderhume1/nfc-pay-starter/README_Minimal.md

 ## 0) What you need
 - A **Netlify** account (free)
 - A **Neon** Postgres account (free)
-- (Optional) Arduino IDE if you’ll flash the ESP32 demo
+- Arduino IDE to flash the ESP32
+- Library installation in Arduino IDE

 ## 1) Get the code